Date of Award

 Scholarly Commons Citation

 Rothan, Dominique, "Low Reynolds Number Laminar Separation Bubble Control Using a Backward Facing Step" (1993).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 232.